Concentric Sky: History

 Concentric Sky grew steadily from its founding in 2005.
 In 2008, the company announced a partnership with GoldMoney to create an iPhone app to allow the transfer of digital units of gold.

 In 2009, the company formed a partnership with Encyclopædia Britannica to launch a series of iOS apps for the K-12 education market.
 That same year, the company released the official iOS app for NASA's Astronomy Picture of the Day and also developed the website for film maker Michael Moore's Capitalism: A Love Story.

-In 2010, Concentric Sky Founder Wayne Skipper was asked to submit expert testimony to the Federal Trade Commission regarding Google's acquisition of Admob.
+In 2010, Concentric Sky Founder Wayne Skipper was asked by Google to submit expert testimony to the Federal Trade Commission regarding Google's acquisition of Admob.
 That same year, the company partnered with the World Bank to develop a series of data visualization apps and partnered with National Geographic to design and build a series of official study apps for the National Geographic Bee.
 In 2010, the Internet Engineering Task Force voted to make the company a development partner.

 In 2011, the company partnered with the United Nations to develop a data visualization app to support the UN's annual reports.
 That same year, the company was named "the only App Developer officially endorsed by Mashable."

 In 2012, the company designed and built an iPad version of the Encyclopædia Britannica.
 The app received widespread recognition, including an Appy Award.

 In 2013, products featuring Concentric Sky's work for partner Cengage Learning won 2 Codie awards.
 That same year, the company's work resulted in a US patent for usability improvements to electronic medical records.

 In 2014, the company joined the Open Badges movement and launched the Oregon Badge Alliance with partners including Oregon State University.
 Later that year, the company released an open source Android viewer app for Khan Academy content.

 In 2015, the company led the development of Open Badges 2.0 in partnership with MacArthur Foundation spin off, Collective Shift.
 That same year, the company launched the Badgr project with partner edX.
 The use of Badgr grew rapidly, and by early 2018 the product had grown to serve nearly 10,000 organizations around the world.

 In 2016, the company announced a broad partnership with Collective Shift focused on advancements in education technology and workforce readiness.
 Under this partnership, the company developed LRNG and took over development of GlassLab Games, which included the educational variants of several popular video games including Civilization and SimCity.
-GlassLab Games was shutdown at the end of 2018, and Concentric Sky worked to release many of the games open source.
+GlassLab Games was shut down at the end of 2018, and Concentric Sky worked to release many of the games open source.